15 College Halloween Costume Ideas

 Every year brings its own crop of viral internet memes, and here’s your chance to celebrate your favorite.
 You can dress up as Grumpy Cat, Good Guy Greg, your favorite LOL cat, or a combination of any of your favorite internet memes from the past several years.

 Sure the X-Men, Superman, and Batman get plenty of notice, but what about Swamp Thing, Thor, or If you want to show off your Geek Cred, dress up as Halk Kar, a superhero who had many of the same powers as Superman but to a lesser degree.
 Halk Kar was briefly thought to be Superman’s older brother, but it turned out he was from a different planet – Thoron – and was eventually scrapped by DC Comics.

 3. Your Younger Self

-Break out the acid wash jeans, Dippity Do gel and velcro high tops.
+Break out the acid wash jeans, Dippity Do gel, and velcro high tops.
 Dress up as your middle school or junior high self.
-Bonus points for dressing up as your Kindergarten self with accompanying yearbook photo.
+Bonus points for dressing up as your Kindergarten self with an accompanying yearbook photo.

 4. Sexy Vader